 In fact, as seeking, contemplation, and prayer rest solely on his grace drawing us inward.
 Without such it is empty indeed.
 Yet, as it is based on the same grace given us daily, I feel over suspicion of mysticism may be wrong headed.

 It is my instead feeling the wiser of the mystics indeed left us this kind of road-map, one to a point of careful attention; it is conscious and purposeful.
-The method below has been designed along this path.
+The method below I designed along this path.

 Contemplation- the actual practice